(Editor: This Strawberry Acai Refresher recipe post was originally published on July 20, 2016 and was updated May 12, 2020)

-I love these Refreshers- they are just so perfect in the summer – iced, cold and fruity.
+I love these Refreshers- they are just so perfect in the summer – icy, cold, and fruity.
 But I have a hard time ordering these at Starbucks because (a) they are fairly expensive and (b) I feel like they are just so watered down for the price.
 So what’s a girl to do?
 Make our own of course!
 So here is my version of the Strawberry Acai Refresher recipe.

-- 1 cup filtered water
+- 3 cups cold filtered water

-- 1 cup white grape juice
+- 2 cups white grape juice* see note

 - freeze-dried or fresh strawberries, for garnish

-Add the freeze-dried strawberries, sugar, 1 cup filtered water, and the Acai powder to a saucepan and bring to a boil.
+Add the freeze dried strawberries, sugar, 2 cups filtered water, the green coffee bean powder, and the Acai powder to a saucepan and bring to a boil.

 ***This post contains affiliate links.
 I only link to products that I use myself and believe in.
 Your support is greatly appreciated.***